To content

 At this time, neither Facebook’s website nor apps for iOS and Android worked well with screen readers, Braille keyboards, and other types of assistive technologies.

-PTS decided to create a way for people with these types of disabilities to use of Facebook.
-Their core belief was that poor eyesight or hearing shouldn’t stop someone from communicating with friends and family online.
+PTS decided to provide an accessible way to use Facebook for people with these types of disabilities.
+Their core belief was that visual impairment or deaf-blindness shouldn’t stop anyone from communicating with family, friends, and loved ones online.

-For reaching as many users as possible, we decided to develop a responsive website instead of native apps for iOS and Android.
-Since the project had a very tight budget, this was the only realistic option.
+For reaching as many users as possible, we decided to develop a website instead of native mobile apps for iOS and Android.
+Since the project had a very tight budget, this was the only feasible option.

 The website would use the Facebook API to replicate essential Facebook features.
-Since HTML works well with assistive technologies such as screen readers and Braille keyboards, we felt confident in providing an accessible solution this way.
+Since HTML works well with assistive technologies such as screen readers and Braille keyboards, we felt confident in our choice.

 Meeting users with deaf-blindness

-With help from organization Förbundet Sveriges Dövblinda (FSDB), we set up meetings with a user with deaf-blindness.
-The goal was to learn and understand the challenges of using Facebook and other websites using assistive technologies.
+With help from the organization Förbundet Sveriges Dövblinda, we set up meetings with a user with deaf-blindness.
+The goal was to learn about the challenges of using Facebook and other websites using assistive technologies.
+These meetings were both educational and inspirational.

-• List iof friends including their profile pages
+• List of friends including their profile pages

 • Friend requests and event invitations